Forestry in the United Kingdom

 The United Kingdom, being in the British Isles, is ideal for tree growth, thanks to its mild winters, plentiful rainfall, fertile soil and hill-sheltered topography.
-Growth rates for broadleaved (hardwood) trees exceed those of mainland Europe, while conifer (softwood) growth rates are three times those of Sweden and five times those of Finland.
-In the absence of people, much of Great Britain would be covered with mature oaks, except for Scotland.
-Although conditions for forestry are good, trees do face damage threats arising from fungi, parasites and pests.
-The development of afforestation and the production and supply of timber in Wales come under Natural Resources Wales, as set out in the Forestry Act 1967.
+In the absence of people, much of Great Britain would be covered with mature oaks as well as savannah-type of plains, except for Scotland.
+Although conditions for forestry are good, trees face threats from fungi, parasites and pests.
 Nowadays, about 13% of Britain's land surface is wooded.
+European countries average 39%, but this varies widely from 1% (Malta) to 66% (Finland).
+As of 2021, government plans call for 30,000 hectares to be reforested each year.
+Efforts to reach these targets have attracted criticism for planting non-native trees, or trees that are out of place for their surroundings, leading to ecological changes.

-The country's supply of timber was severely depleted during the First and Second World Wars, when imports were difficult, and the forested area bottomed out at under 5% of Britain's land surface in 1919.
+The UK's supply of timber was depleted during the First and Second World Wars, when imports were difficult, and the forested area bottomed out at under 5% of Britain's land surface in 1919.
 That year, the Forestry Commission was established to produce a strategic reserve of timber.
-As of 2020, other European countries average from 1% (Malta) to 66% (Finland) of their area as woodland.

 Of the 31380 km2 of forest in Britain, around 30% is publicly owned and 70% is in the private sector.
 More than 40,000 people work on this land.
 Conifers account for around one half (51%) of the UK woodland area, although this proportion varies from around one quarter (26%) in England to around three quarters (74%) in Scotland.
 Britain's native tree flora comprises 32 species, of which 29 are broadleaves.

-Britain's industry and populace uses at least 50 million tonnes of timber a year.
-More than 75% of this is softwood, and Britain's forests cannot supply the demand; in fact, less than 10% of the timber used in Britain is home-grown.
+The UK's industry and populace uses at least 50 million tonnes of timber a year.
+More than 75% of this is softwood, and British forests cannot supply the demand; in fact, less than 10% of the timber used in Britain is home-grown.
 Paper and paper products make up more than half the wood consumed in Britain by volume.

-In October 2010, the new coalition government of the UK suggested it might sell off around half the Forestry Commission-owned woodland in the UK.
-A wide variety of groups were vocal about their disapproval, and by February 2011, the government abandoned the idea.
-Instead, it set up the Independent Panel on Forestry led by Rt Rev James Jones, then the Bishop of Liverpool.
-This body published its report in July 2012.
-Among other suggestions, it recommended that the forested portion of England should rise to 15% of the country's land area by 2060.
-As of 2021, government plans call for 30,000 hectares of afforestation per annum.
-Efforts to reach these targets have attracted criticism for planting non-native trees, or trees that are out of place for their surroundings, leading to ecological changes.